launchdarkly/launchpad-ui/.changeset/unlucky-experts-visit.md

 '@launchpad-ui/core': patch
 ---

-Add slot dependency and remove dependency on react router for button and menu
+Add slot to menu and remove dependency on RR for button & menu

+- [Menu]: Add slot package to remove React Router dependency, add MenuSize enum.
+- [Button]: Remove React Router dependency by generalizing the `to` prop.
+In the future, we will look into allowing slottable buttons.